-The Diocese of Maitland-Newcastle has an absolute and abiding commitment to promote the safety, welfare and wellbeing of all children and vulnerable adults, particularly for those who participate in the life of the Diocese.
+The Diocese of Maitland-Newcastle has an absolute and abiding commitment to promote the safety, welfare and wellbeing of all children and vulnerable persons, particularly for those who participate in the life of the Diocese.

-As part of this commitment, the Diocese established the Office of Safeguarding (OoSG) to respond to allegations of diocesan workers’ inappropriate and abusive behaviour against children or vulnerable adults.
-This response usually involves conducting inquiries (investigations) into the alleged conduct.
+As part of this commitment, the Diocese established the Office of Safeguarding (OoSG) to respond to allegations of diocesan workers’ inappropriate and abusive behaviour against children or vulnerable persons.
+This response may include conducting an inquiry into the alleged conduct.

-Diocese-conducted investigations are:
+Diocese-conducted inquiries are: